carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 - [__Normal map__](https://en.wikipedia.org/wiki/Normal_mapping) - a 2D image defining the directions of the normals on the surface of the object, to add 3D variations to the object's surface
 - ORM map - a map defining the regions of metallicity, roughness and ambient oclussion

 The ORM map utilises the channels of a standard RGBA encoded image to encode the map of metallic regions, roughness and ambient occlusion.
-As we define the map here, the red channel defines the metalic map, the green channel the roughness and the blue channels the ambient occlusion.
+As we define the map here, the red channel defines the metalic map, the green channel the roughness and the blue channel is the ambient occlusion.
 These maps (as well as the diffuse and normal maps) can be created using an application such as [__Adobe Substance 3D painter__](https://www.adobe.com/products/substance3d-painter.html).

 Create a new folder in some appropriate location using the Unreal content browser.
-Within this folder you can either right click and select `Import to folder_location` near the top of the context menu, or drag and drop files directly into the content browser.
+Within this folder you can either right click and select `Import to PATH/TO/FOLDER` near the top of the context menu, or drag and drop files directly into the content browser.

 We will import an FBX file containing the base mesh and the UV map, that we have exported from Blender.

 ![farmhouse_blender](img/tuto_content_authoring_maps/farmhouse_blender.png)

-In the context menu, ensure that in the __Mesh__ section *Import Normals* is selected for *Normal Import Method* and that in the __Material__ section that *Do Not Create Material* is selected.
-Deselect *Import Textures* in the __Materials__ section since we will import them manually.
+In the context menu, ensure that in the __Mesh__ section `Import Normals` is selected for `Normal Import Method` and that in the __Material__ section that `Do Not Create Material` is selected.
+Deselect `Import Textures` in the __Materials__ section since we will import them manually.
 These choices would differ if you wanted to use some textures already embedded in your FBX file.

- Select *Import All*.
+ Select `Import All`.
 Once the import has completed, double click on the imported asset that appears in the content browser to edit it.

 ![farmhouse_edit](img/tuto_content_authoring_maps/farmhouse_ue_edit.png)